modal-inria/MixtComp/MixtComp/docs/howToAddModel.md

 }
 ```

 The simple models are then defined in different classes.
-For the Gaussian model, look in the file [mise à jour majeur](MixtComp/src/lib/Mixture/Gaussian.h).
+For the Gaussian model, look in the file [Gaussian.h](MixtComp/src/lib/Mixture/Gaussian.h).

 The relevance of this historical architecture could be a subject of debate, but the large amount of factored code helps when adding a new model.